Alluxio/alluxio/docs/en/operation/StressBench.md

 Individual benchmark suite may also define its own set of options.
 Run the benchmark with the `--help` option to get a list of supported options and example usage.

-### Job Definition
-This is the definition of the job master, which is invoked by the client CLI program, and will further coordinate distributed tasks for the job.

-### Distributed Tasks
-These tasks are run on the job worker, and eventually report back to the job master.

 ## Ensuring Consistent Results
 When tests are inconsistent and wildly variable, the benchmark results will be less reliable and reproducible.